5-DBFPV

 5-DBFPV (also known as 5-dihydrobenzofuranpyrovalerone and 3-desoxy-MDPV) is a stimulant of the cathinone class that has been sold online as a designer drug.
 It is an analogue of MDPV where the methylenedioxyphenyl group has been replaced by dihydrobenzofuran.

 Legal status

 5-DBFPV is illegal in Sweden as of 26.
 January 2016.

+It's likely that 5-FDBFPV can apply under the federal analogue act if used for human consumption as it is an analog of Methylenedioxypyrovalerone.